Reen06/MLRL/README.md

   docker run -it --rm nlp-router
   ```

+## Model Training

+For an end-to-end example of training a lightweight classifier in plain PyTorch (no Hugging Face dependencies), check `model_training/`.
+The scripts there:

+- turn the outcome examples into a minimal dataset (`prepare_simple_dataset.py`)
+- train a small feed-forward network (`train_simple_model.py`)
+- evaluate saved checkpoints (`evaluate_simple_model.py`)

+See `model_training/README.md` for the 3-command quick start.
+For a production-scale checklist—including large synthetic dataset generation and 1000-epoch training—refer to `GOING_FORWARD.md`.

 ## Workflow

 1. **Classify text** – enter natural language (e.g., “My yogurt goes bad next Monday”).
 If confidence is high, the matching outcome is shown.